Judges & Officials

-For information pertaining to becoming an accountant or technical accountant as well as information for already certified accountants including charts, forms, procedures, school calendars, etc., please go to the Members Only website and click on "Accounting Central".
+Guidelines for appointment for accountants can be viewed here.
+Guidelines for appointment for technical accountants can be viewed here.
+Additional information pertaining to becoming an accountant or technical accountant, as well as information for already certified accountants including charts, forms, procedures, school calendars, etc., can be found on the Members Only website, under "General Info" and then "Accounting Central".

 Announcers, as the name indicates, are responsible for announcing each skater/team before he/she/they perform at a competition.
 Announcers might also be asked to announce scores, names of officials and other general competition information.

 Announcers need to be able to work as part of team and have the ability to have excellent rapport with competition hosts, referees and other officials.
 Announcers should also possess either knowledge of figure skating and an acceptable, pleasing vocal delivery, or be a professional announcer.

 Volunteers can serve as announcers at nonqualifying, regional and sectional competitions and the U.S. Collegiate Championships without being certified as an official U.S. Figure Skating announcer.
 Volunteer announcers are also needed at test sessions and at other qualifying and international competitions to help with practice ice.

 If you're interested in getting certified as an announcer and/or helping out your local club(s), begin by contacting clubs and/or competitions in your area to let them know of your interest.
 To find clubs in your area, visit the "Find a Club" page of our website.
 To find a list of sanctioned competitions that might be in need of announcers, visit the "Find an Event" page of our website.